Lucius Volcatius Tullus (consul 66 BC): Biography

 In 56 BC, Tullus gave his support to the group who were pushing to grant Pompey a special commission to bring about the restoration of Ptolemy XII Auletes in Egypt.
 In 54 BC, he was one of the consulars who supported Marcus Aemilius Scaurus, who was standing trial for extortion.
 Largely abandoning politics after his consulate, he tried to stand aloof when the conflict between Pompey and Julius Caesar reached a crisis point in late 50 BC.
 In January 49 BC, he proposed sending peace envoys to Caesar to try to defuse the situation.
 He, like many other senators, obeyed Pompey's instructions and fled Rome, but returned when Caesar summoned all members of the Senate to return.
 Beyond this, he took no part in the struggle, but remained quietly in Italy.
 Cicero, however, noted that he was an enemy of Gaius Claudius Marcellus, whom Caesar pardoned in 45 BC.

-Tullus was the father of Lucius Volcatius Tullus, consul in 33 BC.
+Tullus was the father of Lucius Volcatius Tullus, who was consul in 33 BC.